ramon-pessoa/python_programming/README.md

 	c.
 Solution (Python) [largest_sum_of_non_adjacent_numbers_linear_time_improvement.py].
 Solution runs in O(n) time and in O(n) space with improvements. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/largest_sum_of_non_adjacent_numbers_linear_time_improvement.py)

+10. Problem #10 [Medium]: Implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.

+	a.
+Solution (Python) [scheduler_new_thread_each_call.py].
+While this solution works, we spin off a new thread each time we call delay (the number of threads we use could easily explode). (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/scheduler_new_thread_each_call.py)

+	b.
+Solution (Python) [scheduler_dedicated_thread.py].
+Solution with dedicated thread to call the functions, and storing the functions we need to call in some data structure. (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/scheduler_dedicated_thread.py)

 Go back to [Contents](#contents).